•

 References and Citations

 Use the APA 7th edition citation style.
-Consistency matters more than styling details at initial submission.
+Consistency matters more than styling details at initial submission, but references must be accurate, verifiable, and complete.

-• Ensure every in-text citation has a matching reference entry and vice versa.
+• Ensure every in-text citation has a matching reference entry and every reference entry is cited in the text.

-• Use sentence-case for article and chapter titles, and title-case for journal names (APA standard).
+• Use sentence case for article and chapter titles and title case for journal names, consistent with APA style.

 • Long URLs may be shortened if they resolve reliably.

-• If you cite web content that may change, provide an access date.
+• If citing web content that may change, provide an access or retrieval date when appropriate.

 For link-rot resilience, authors may submit archived links (for example, via the Internet Archive’s Wayback Machine) alongside live URLs.